 One of the most effective ways to get search engine traffic for your online business is through guest posts on authoritative sites in your niche.

-While it is fairly easy to come up with a list of websites that are respected and / or authoritative in your niche, it can be harder to find out if they are interested in posting other people’s content.
+While it is fairly easy to compile a list of websites that are respected and/or authoritative in your niche, it can be harder to find out if they are interested in guest posts from outside content creators.

-The same operator will help you identify if that particular website has already covered certain topics; you want to focus your energy on creating 100% unique content.
-It’s a simple method that allows you to increase the chances of getting your guest post article accepted and published.
+This operator will also help you identify if that particular website has already covered specific topics; you want to focus your energy on creating 100% unique content.
+It’s a simple method that increases your chances of getting your guest post accepted and published.

 Get Creative with the Wildcard Operator

 This operator helps you find content that includes the specified keyword(s) and other words or phrases.
-In a nutshell, the wildcard operator helps you find content that is related to your keyword(s).
+The wildcard operator, represented by an asterisk (*), helps you find content that is related to your keyword(s).

 Syntax: keyword(s) * keyword(s)